Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 Janah, always curious, decided some years ago to explore.
 She too found the extra appendage fun, and like Oceane, discovered a fondness for the creamy surprise at the end.

-Janah give me a kiss, she won’t be back tonight.
+Janah gives me a kiss, she won’t be back tonight.
 When it’s a Sloane night, there’s the initial playtime, then sleep, then Janah has another go in the wee hours, and usually a third round in the morning, usually in the shower.

 I voyeuristically peek through Janah’s eyes while they play.
 She knows I’m in her head, so does Sloane.
 She even teases me about it.